Cobra (1986 film): Music

+The musical score was composed by Sylvester Levay.
 An audio cassette and vinyl version were released on September 21, 1986, followed by a CD which was released in 1992 as the Original Motion Picture Soundtrack.

-Stan Bush's song "The Touch", heard in Transformers: The Movie (1986), was originally written for Cobra.

-The song "Feel The Heat" was overheard during the filming of the video by Jean Beauvoir when they were editing in the same building complex that the video was being filmed.
-Stallone loved the song, and the rest is history.
+Stan Bush's song "The Touch", heard in The Transformers: The Movie (1986), was originally written for Cobra.
+It is said "Feel The Heat" was overheard during the filming of its music video by Jean Beauvoir when they were editing in the same building complex, and was added because Stallone loved the song.